 Maximum Number of Participants: 12

-Physical Difficulty: Advanced.
-There will be plenty of hikes and altitude gains, and your physical fitness is critical for your enjoyment of this workshop.
+Physical Difficulty: Intermediate - Advanced.
+There will be plenty of hikes and altitude gains, and your physical fitness is very important for your enjoyment of this workshop.
 The hike to Torres base camp is about 4 hours long, and the first part of it is a bit steep.
-The hike to the torres and lagoon is an additional 1-2 hours.
+The hike to the Torres Viewpoint itself is an additional 1-1.5 hours.
 The hike to Campo Poincenot is about 4 hours.
-The hike up to Laguna de los Tres is very strenuous and includes considerable altitude gain.
-There will be five nights of camping in the wild in tents and without running water or flush-toilets.
+The hike up to Laguna de los Tres is very strenuous and includes considerable altitude gain, although you may refrain from it if you wish.
+There will be five nights of camping in the wild in tents but we'll have running water and toilets, and the camping experience is on a relatively high level.
 Weather conditions in Patagonia can be unpredictable, and you should be prepared to withstand temperatures as low as -5 degrees centigrade (at night), in addition to strong winds, but conditions are usually on the calm side this time of year.

 Born in 1980, Erez Marom is a full-time nature photographer, photography guide, writer and traveler-adventurer based in Israel.
 Specializing in landscape and wildlife photography, Erez spends much of his time in the field shooting the wildlife and scenery of his favorite locations in Israel and overseas.